Rudolph Valentino filmography

-Rudolph Valentino (1895–1926) was an Italian-born actor in the era of silent films.
-He emigrated to the United States in 1913 and took a string of temporary menial jobs before becoming a film extra in 1914.
-He appeared in several films until 1921—many of which are now lost.
-That year he got his major break when he appeared in the role of Julio in The Four Horsemen of the Apocalypse.
+While still dancing in New York, Valentino appeared in a few uncredited film roles, including The Quest of Life(1916) and Seventeen (1916).
+After he moved to California, he devoted more time to acting, and he had bit roles in several films between 1917 and 1920—many of which are now lost.
+In 1921, he got his major break when he appeared in the role of Julio in The Four Horsemen of the Apocalypse.
 According to Valentino's biographer, Noel Botham, the film was "hailed ... [as] a masterpiece and Valentino as a star"; the film grossed $4.5 million at the North American box office.